 Replacing broken keys

 Of course, once the broken key has been extracted, then you will need a new one to replace it.
-This is also something an auto locksmith can do while you wait.
-They carry with them all sorts of blank keys and state-of-the-art tools, which means that they can cut and program them to be unique to your vehicle.
+This is also something an automotive locksmith can do while you wait.
+They carry with them all sorts of blank keys and state-of-the-art tools, which means that they can cut keys and program them to be unique to your vehicle.
 They have software that can tap into your vehicle’s ECU and extract the key’s data, then transfer it to a new key, if it is one that uses a transponder.
 If needs be, they can create a totally new key and program the data into the ECU, then delete the old data from it.

 Car key stuck in ignition